First Time Donkey Owner?

 Why not take your longeared companion along to the mountains for a hike or a picnic?
 He would thoroughly love just being with you in those beautiful surroundings.
 While you walk the trails, enjoying the marvels of nature, your donkey or mule can carry the lunch essentials.
 While you enjoy the wildflowers or try your hand at fishing a mountain stream, you can be confident that your Longears will enjoy the peaceful solitude and be able to stay out of serious trouble at the same time.

-Getting proper training for your donkey or mule can only enhance your relationship with them and in turn, they will enrich your life.
-This fall, why not take the time to really get to know these remarkable animals by letting them share in the fun, be it hiking, hunting, packing, or picnicking.
+Getting the proper in-depth training for your donkey, or mule, can only enhance your relationship with them and in turn, they will enrich your life.
+This year, why not take the time to really get to know these remarkable animals by letting them share in the fun, be it hiking, hunting, packing, or picnicking.
 The life you enhance may be your own!

 By Meredith Hodges